thibaudcolas/tailwindcss-vanilla-rtl/README.md

 ```

 That’s it.
 Since the plugin uses the same utility classes as Tailwind core (`ml-4`, `px-10`, etc.), there are no new utilities to learn, no code to change.

+The plugin is compatible with Tailwind v3.2 and up.
+For compatibility with older releases of Tailwind (starting with v3.0), use older releases of the package.
+See our [CHANGELOG](https://github.com/thibaudcolas/tailwindcss-vanilla-rtl/blob/main/CHANGELOG.md) to learn which release is compatible with each version of Tailwind.

 ## Browser support